 Whether someone developed an addiction through recreational use or as part of an opioid addiction regimen, treatment for methadone addiction requires a medical detox program and a comprehensive therapy approach.

 Because methadone is an opioid, treatment must start with medical detox to manage any withdrawal symptoms.
 In some instances, individuals will be gradually tapered off methadone, whereas individuals may be switched to another medication, such as buprenorphine, in other cases.

 A significant part of addiction treatment is therapy.
-Speaking with a therapist through individual sessions, attending 12-step programs, and going to group counseling sessions can all help with recovery.
+Speaking with a therapist through individual sessions, attending 12-step programs, and going to group counseling sessions can help recovery.
 Some evidence-based therapies such as cognitive-behavioral therapy (CBT) alongside other efforts can help people identify the underlying causes of addiction.

-Sometimes, people struggling with substance use disorders also suffer from mental illnesses like anxiety, depression, and others.
-Most of the time, people fall for drugs and alcohol as a form of self-medication, or they end up misusing prescription drugs.
+Sometimes, people struggling with substance use disorders also suffer from mental illnesses like anxiety, depression, etc. Most of the time, people fall for drugs and alcohol as a form of self-medication, or they end up misusing prescription drugs.
 When this happens, seeking a dual diagnosis treatment program can help them treat both conditions simultaneously to improve their chances of recovery better.

 Popular Methadone Treatment Options

 - Dual Diagnosis Treatment: Since many long-term addicts often struggle with mental illness, a dual diagnosis program can get them the help needed to treat both conditions simultaneously.

 - Cognitive Behavioral Therapy: Most of the time, these sorts of addictions develop due to compulsive behaviors that must be treated at the source.
 CBT is one of the most popular evidence-based treatments to treat addiction.